 >10.5V 3S request 9V input

 When IP2326 is powered on, it first tests the input power supply for fast charge capabilities.
-This is why there is a delay of 3-4 seconds before IP2326 starts charging.
-If the supply does not respond to fast charge protocol requests, IP2326 uses the supplied input voltage as-is.
+This is why there is a brief delay of 3-4 seconds before IP2326 starts supplying power.
+If the input does not respond to fast charge protocol requests, IP2326 uses the supplied input voltage.
+The negotiation delay occurs at startup or when input is reattached; on sources without QC/PD, operation proceeds after the brief attempt.

 Over-Current Protection

-If the input voltage drops (i.e. due to a weak 5V power source), IP2326 intelligently reduces the output current to prevent overloading the 5V adapter.
-It also includes over-voltage and shortcut-protections.
+If the input voltage drops (i.e. due to a weak input power supply), IP2326 reduces the output current to prevent overloading the input supply.

 Output

-The maximum output current is 1.5A, however this current is limited by the maximum input power (15W).
-So you may be able to yield 1.5A in 2S configuration, however in 3S configuration it is closer to 1A.
+The maximum output current is 1.5A; however, this current is limited by the maximum input power (15W):

 Battery Balancing